Thibaut5599/Developer_Survey_Data_Analysis/README.md

 ## Project Contents
 - **Datasets_Database folder**
-  - **Datasets :** m2_survey_data.zip is the compressed folder containing m2_survey_data.csv, used to create the database (SQLite file, cf. below) ; m5_survey_data_demographics.csv & m5_survey_data_technologies_normalised.csv are used for dashboard and report.
+  - **Datasets:** m2_survey_data.zip is the compressed folder containing m2_survey_data.csv, used to create the database (SQLite file, cf. below); m5_survey_data_demographics.csv & m5_survey_data_technologies_normalised.csv are used for dashboard and report.
-  - **Database :** SQLite file (m4_survey_data.zip is the compressed folder containing m4_survey_data.sqlite).
+  - **Database:** SQLite file (m4_survey_data.zip is the compressed folder containing m4_survey_data.sqlite).
 It's a SQLite database with 24 tables; 23 tables correspond to survey questions and contain response counts, while the "master" table includes the remaining data columns.
-- **Jupyter Notebook :** Developer_Survey_Data_Analysis.ipynb file shows data exploration using m4_survey_data.sqlite database.
+- **Jupyter Notebook:** Developer_Survey_Data_Analysis.ipynb file shows data exploration using m4_survey_data.sqlite database.
-- **Screenshots :** Screenshots_Plotly_Charts folder contains some PNG files corresponding to the plotly graphics screenshots inserted in the Jupyter Notebook.
+- **Screenshots:** Screenshots_Plotly_Charts folder contains some PNG files corresponding to the plotly graphics screenshots inserted in the Jupyter Notebook.
-- **IMB Cognos Analytics Dashboard :** Dashboard_CognosAnalytics.pdf file is a dashboard (in pdf format) allowing anyone to answer the questions asked in the "Objectives" section using the different visualizations.
+- **IMB Cognos Analytics Dashboard:** Dashboard_CognosAnalytics.pdf file is a dashboard (in pdf format) allowing anyone to answer the questions asked in the "Objectives" section using the different visualizations.
-- **Report :** Report_PowerPoint.pdf is a PowerPoint report (in pdf format) which presents, among other things, the various results and their implications as well as a conclusion.
+- **Report:** Report_PowerPoint.pdf is a PowerPoint report (in pdf format) which presents, among other things, the various results and their implications as well as a conclusion.

 ## Results and Conclusion
 **Programming Language Trend**